eweissm/HW2/WrittenResponses.md

 $$ {max}_k \ (h(a_k^T p, I_t)) $$

-The max of a set of functions is convex so we need only prove that h is convex for any given k
+The max of a set of functions is convex so we need only prove that h is convex WRT p for any given k

 $$ h(I, I_t) =
     \begin{array}{lr}